hattipjs/hattip/readme.md

 - &#x2728; Modern: Based on current and future web standards (Fetch API & WinterCG).
 - &#x1F30D; Universal: Runs anywhere (Node.js, the Edge, Deno, ...).
 - &#x1F9E9; Modular: Use as much or as little as you need.
-- &#x1FA9B; Mininimalist: Everything you need, nothing you don't.
+- &#x1FA9B; Minimalist: Everything you need, nothing you don't.

 It aims to build an ecosystem of universal middlewares that can be used across the entire JavaScript universe.